 The switch to data only makes sense for me.
 Most of what I do on my phone is data related.
 Phone calling is about 10% of what I do, but it’s between 40-50% of my costs.
 There will be complications on my end that would turn off even the most seasoned smart phone user, daunted by the workarounds, but I know my setup will work for me.
 Don’t dive into this without first weighing the pros and cons for yourself.

 The streets are extended gutters and the gutters are full of destroyed hard drives and when the drains are full of tattered screws and scraps of silicon and metal, the computer illiterate will drown.
-The accumulated filth of all their downloaded porn and missing Word documents will foam up about their waists, and all the people who didn’t back up their shit will look up and shout “Save my stuff!” … and I’ll whisper … “no.”
+The accumulated filth of all their downloaded porn and violent video games will foam up about their waists, and all the people who didn’t back up their data will look up and shout “Save my stuff!” … and I’ll whisper … “no.”

 My little laugh for today:

 I was reminded of my grade 9 art teacher as I passed a guy with a grey ponytail.

 I butt heads with Mr. Seigner on a few occasions.
 He failed me in grade 9 art.
 Pretty sure he thought I had no talent.
 He would be appalled at what I do for a living.

 My job involves quite a bit of art & design.

 I never intended to use this domain as a test bed.
 It used to get a decent amount of traffic.
 Way back when it was only techie types that had blogs, people in real life in the blogging community would actually know who I was by my blog.
 Not so much anymore.